sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

 ### Explore the store

 The Store offers predefined content for your automation.
-Packages are categorized by catalog which let you choose between Business Content, Learning Content and SAP Intelligent RPA SDK.
+Packages are categorized by catalog which let you choose between Automation SDK, Business Content and Learning Content.

-1. Navigate to the store in your SPA Tenant.
+1. Navigate to the store in your SAP Build Process Automation Tenant.

     <!-- border -->![Navigate Store](01.png)